lablup/backend.ai-docs-webui/docs/share_vfolder/share_vfolder.rst

 If you click the folder icon in the Control panel, you may notice that UPLOAD FILES button and NEW FOLDER button disappears and READ-ONLY FOLDER message is shown on that spot.
 Also modify icon and delete icon in the Action panel are also disabled since the folder is read-only.
-User B can create a file in the ``test`` folder if it has been shared including write access.
+User B can create a file in the ``tests`` folder if it has been shared including write access.

 .. image:: test_vfolder_explorer_B.png